 - computer architecture and operating systems;

 In line with these objectives, the training course content covers a broad spectrum of topics ranging from hardware layers (component levels) to application software.
 It includes:

-- material computing elements: base electronics, components, logic, microprocessors, architecture, interfacing, ASIC VHDL design;
+- hardware: base electronics, components, logic, microprocessors, architecture, interfacing, ASIC VHDL design;

 - communication networks: signal systems, numerical communications, networks and protocols, security;